MaximilianKr/bilingualrsp/README_DEMIX.md

 - emb_size is auto-set for common variants: 768 for xlm-roberta-base; 1024 for xlm-roberta-large.
 You can still override via --emb_size.
 - `--model_type '+tony'` enables the ToNy segmenter (LSTM-CRF), often a strong baseline.
 - Adjust `--transformer_name`/`--emb_size` for a smaller LM (e.g., `xlm-roberta-base`) to reduce compute.

+## Troubleshooting
+- ModuleNotFoundError when launching training: fixed by launching trainer as a module (handled by multiple_runs).
+Ensure you call multiple_runs.py, not trainer.py directly.
+- RuntimeError LayerNorm shape mismatch: pass matching `--emb_size` for your LM (base=768, large=1024) or rely on auto-selection.
+- Unstable training with xlm-roberta-large: use `--freeze_first_n 20` and a lower `--lr` (e.g., 5e-5).
+- Unknown label during prep: re-run `utils/collect_rs3_relations.py`, extend `germanMixed_labels`, and rebuild the cache.